Guest blog by Kerrie-Anne Sommerfeld, training and assessment consultant, Rubric Training Solutions.

 Again, your RTO should provide a mapping template for staff and ensure assessments for all units are cross-checked against the unit requirements using the template.
 Make sure the mapping documents are stored along with the assessments for each unit in a central place such as your RTO management system.

-The Standards for RTOs include rigorous requirements for validation.
+The Standards for RTOs include rigorous requirements for assessment validation.

 Previously, validation of assessments was defined as a quality review of the assessment tools to make sure they satisfy the principles of assessment – valid, reliable, flexible and fair.